hamees-sayed/tds-assignment/README.md

    - Stored repository details (e.g., `full_name`, `created_at`, `stargazers_count`, `language`, `license_name`) in `repositories.csv`.

 ## 2. The most interesting and surprising fact I found after analyzing the data:
+The most surprising fact I found after analyzing the data was that 85% of the total users had wiki.

 ## 3. An actionable recommendation for developers based on my analysis: